Broiled Flat Iron Steak with Soy Ginger Sauce

 What You’ll Need To Make Broiled Flat Iron Steak with Soy Ginger Sauce

-- Light Brown Sugar: Adds a touch of sweetness to counterbalance the saltiness of the soy sauce.
+- Light Brown Sugar: Offsets the saltiness of the soy sauce and brings a mellow sweetness that helps balance the sauce.

 - Jump to the printable recipe for precise measurements